tolauwae/phd-thesis/src/foundations/foundations.typ

 / E-Read: The previous two steps require the output to be empty, to clear the output we introduce the _E-Read_ rule.

-To lift these local steps to describe the operation of a remote debugger, we only need to add one rule which takes the next debug command from the input message box, and takes the correct corresponding local step.
+To lift these internal steps to describe the operation of a remote debugger, we only need to add one rule which takes the next debug command from the input message box, and takes the correct corresponding internal step.

-/ E-Remote: The remote debugger takes the next debug command $operation$ from the input message box, and performs the corresponding local step (#oparrow).
+/ E-Remote: The remote debugger takes the next debug command $operation$ from the input message box, and performs the corresponding internal step (#oparrow).

 The evaluation of the remote debugger is informed by the commands that arrive in the input message box, a debug session can therefore be seen as a series of remote steps ($delta multi(dbgarrow) delta'$) that are the result of a sequence of debug commands, which we write as ($multi(operation)$).